Buffalo Bills vs. Indianapolis Colts NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Indianapolis has combined with its opponents to score more than 49.5 points in four of 10 games this season.
+- Indianapolis' games have gone over 49.5 points in four of 10 chances this season.

 - The two teams combine to average 57.9 points per game, 8.4 more than the total in this contest.